Discovery and recovery of crystalline materials with property-conditioned transformers: Results

 \subsection{Architectures for Property-Conditioned Generation}

+While the discrete, digit-wise tokenisation of coordinates facilitates the hierarchical generation of spatial boundaries and physical descriptors, using the same approach for global functional properties introduces substantial architectural inefficiencies.
+Forcing the model to interpret complex, often multi-dimensional properties through the same discrete token embeddings used for physical descriptors of the material induces a representational conflict and exposes the fundamental numeracy gaps of standard transformers~\cite{levyLanguageModelsEncode2025, liExposingNumeracyGaps2025}.

+To resolve these limitations, CrystaLLM-\scalebox{1.3}{$\pi$} implements a continuous conditioning framework (Figure~\ref{fig:LLM_training}).
+During training (Figure~\ref{fig:LLM_training}a), the system tokenises an input CIF into position-encoded embeddings while a dedicated condition encoder simultaneously maps continuous numerical target properties $P$ directly into an independent, non-linear embedding space.
+Injecting these continuous representations into every multi-head attention (MHA) layer of the GPT-2 backbone actively biases the generation trajectory, establishing persistent property conditioning with minimal disruption to pre-trained sequence representations in embedding and Feed-Forward Neural Network (FFNN) layers.
+A cross-entropy loss (Methods~\ref{sec:backbone_theory}) is computed between the predicted conditional probability distribution of the next token and the ground-truth sequence.
+Backpropagation then jointly optimises the parameters of the transformer backbone and the condition encoder.

+During inference (Figure~\ref{fig:LLM_training}b), the model receives a target property vector and an initial prompt sequence.
+This architecture supports \textit{ab initio} generation or generation constrained by specific cell compositions and space groups in a unified manner.
+The model autoregressively samples subsequent tokens to produce a complete CIF, integrating both sequence-level and property-level conditions.

-To tackle the challenge of a flexible framework which conditions structure generation on functional properties, we implemented and benchmarked four distinct architectures.
-These methods were all designed to integrate a numerical condition vector, $\mathbf{c} \in \mathbb{R}^P$ where $P$ is the number of properties, to guide the generative process.
+To fairly investigate how best to condition transformer outputs with functional properties, we implemented and benchmarked four distinct architectures.
+These methods were all designed to integrate a numerical condition vector, $\mathbf{c} \in \mathbb{R}^P$, where $P$ is the number of properties, to guide the generative process.
 They are grouped into two classes: sequence-level methods and tailored attention mechanisms developed for this work.

-Preserving the extensive structural knowledge from unsupervised pre-training is critical in conditional fine-tuning to mitigate catastrophic forgetting\cite{mccloskeyCatastrophicInterferenceConnectionist1989}.
-For this goal, a dual optimisation strategy was developed and applied, detailed in Methods \ref{sec:conditioning-methods-methods}.
-A conservative learning rate is applied to the pre-trained backbone parameters to favour retention of foundational knowledge, while a higher learning rate is used for the newly initialised conditioning layers to accelerate adaptation to the new task.
+Preserving the extensive structural knowledge from unsupervised pre-training is critical in conditional fine-tuning to mitigate catastrophic forgetting~\cite{mccloskeyCatastrophicInterferenceConnectionist1989}.
+For this goal, a dual optimisation strategy was developed and applied, as detailed in Methods~\ref{sec:conditioning-methods-methods}.
+A conservative learning rate was applied to the pre-trained backbone parameters to favour retention of foundational knowledge, while a higher learning rate was used for the newly initialised conditioning layers to accelerate adaptation to the new task.